ableyjoe/draft-jabley-root-zone-ground-rules/draft-jabley-root-zone-ground-rules.md

 # Technical, Protocol Constraints on Root Zone Generation

-## Constraints on Root Zone Apex Resource Record Sets
+## Constraints Commnon to All Zones

 The root zone MUST include exactly one SOA resource record with empty owner name and class IN.
 This is a consequence of the